top of page

 How to Prevent Shin Splints

-• Increase running load by no more than 10% per week
+• Increase your weekly running load by no more than 10%.

-• Cross-train with low-impact activities like cycling or swimming
+• Cross-train with low-impact activities such as cycling or swimming.

-• Warm up properly and run with good technique
+• Always warm up properly and ensure you run with good technique.

 The Best Exercises for Shin Splint Recovery